 WHAT OTHER DISNEY WORLD TICKET TYPES ARE AVAILABLE?

-In addition to base tickets, you can also buy two types of add-ons to base tickets, and a third modifier to base tickets that takes out some of their restrictions.
+In addition to base tickets, you can also buy three types of add-ons to base tickets, and a fourth modifier to base tickets that takes out some of their restrictions.

 The “Park Hopper” add-on gives you the ability to visit more than one park in a day.
 Returning visitors commonly enjoy the extra flexibility that Hoppers give them, but I counsel first-timers to only add them after they are sure they need them.
 Each Disney park takes more than a day to see, and travel between parks can take longer than first-timers might imagine.

 Adding a Park Hopper costs an additional flat fee for the entire length of the ticket.
-For a one day ticket, it costs (including tax—all of our numbers include tax) $63.90.
-Adding a Hopper to a two or three day ticket costs a flat fee of $74.55, and adding it to a three to ten day ticket costs a flat fee of $85.20
+For a one day ticket, it costs (including tax) $69.23.
+Adding a Hopper to a two or three day ticket costs a flat fee of $79,88, and adding it to a four to ten day ticket costs a flat fee of $90.53.

 The “Flexible Date” ticket is a variant of all the options above.
 Selecting it frees you from the narrow usage windows and expiration dates that the other options have—which we will discuss more below.
 These tickets expire December 31 of the calendar year after they are purchased, and can have their first use for any date in that window.